barefootwriter/KPU/IDEA/3301/rubric.md

 few items (about 3 to 5).

-Feel free to use a rubric that does not involve a list of questions.
+Feel free to use a rubric that does not involve a list of written questions.
 You might get creative with rubrics based on movement, sound, imagery, or any creative modality.
 The main thing is to find an effective means of gathering feedback.